-Examples of good practice Examples of poor practice • Reward structures take account of any failings related to AML compliance. • There is little evidence that AML is taken seriously by senior management.
-It is seen as a legal Decisions on accepting or maintaining high money- laundering risk relationships are reviewed and challenged or regulatory necessity rather than a matter of true concern for the business.
-Senior management attach greater independently of the business importance to the risk that a customer might be involved in a public scandal, than to the risk that the customer might be corrupt or otherwise engaged in financial crime.

-The board never considers
+- There is little evidence that AML is taken seriously by senior management.
+It is seen as a legal or regulatory necessity rather than a matter of true concern for the business. - Senior management attach greater importance to the risk that a customer might be involved in a public scandal, than to the risk that the customer might be corrupt or otherwise engaged in financial crime. - The board never considers MLRO reports. - A UK branch or subsidiary uses group policies which do not comply fully with UK AML legislation and regulatory requirements.

-MLRO reports.